 The next link in the food chain is the animals that eat plants.
 These animals are called consumers.
 Grasshoppers, rabbits, and cows are all consumers.
-There are many other consumers.
-They all eat plants.
 You are a consumer too.
 You eat salads, vegetables, and plants of many different kinds.

 Some consumers eat only other consumers.
 Foxes eat rabbits, snakes and owls eat mice, and most birds eat bugs and worms of one type or another.
-Some consumers eat both producers and consumers-both plants and animals.
+Some consumers eat producers and consumers both plants and animals.
 Bears eat fish, roots, and berries.
-You might eat oranges, beans, carrots, and some type of meat or fish.
+You might eat oranges, beans, carrots, and some types of meat or fish.